cytoscape/cytoscape.js-tutorials/twitter_graph/2016-06-22-social-network.md

 - `getTwitterPromise(targetUser)` takes one argument and will return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) (to be covered in detail soon!)
   - `targetUser`: the user (as an ID string) whose followers will be requested from Twitter
-- `addToGraph(targetUser, followers, level)` takes three arguments
+- `addToGraph(targetUser, followers, level)` takes three arguments and will modify `cy`
-  - `targetUser`: like before, the user whose followers are being added
+  - `targetUser`: this time, the user object provided by Twitter
   - `followers`: an array of follower objects to be added to the graph
   - `level`: an integer; refers to the degrees out from the initially specified user and helps to prevent the same users from coming up during follower ranking
+  - Here we'll also define `twitterUserObjToCyEle()` to convert Twitter user objects to Cytoscape.js nodes
+- `addFollowersByLevel(level, options)`: takes two arguments and will repeatedly run until the graph is built
+  - `level`: same as `addToGraph`; integer refering to degrees out from original user
+  - `options`: an object with options for `addFollowersByLevel`
+    - `maxLevel`: integer; number of degrees to fill before ending
+    - `usersPerLevel`: integer; refers to number of users to get followers for at each level
+    - `layout`: the layout to run after all elements have been added

 ## getTwitterPromise(targetUser)